-The relentless parade of new technologies is unfolding on many fronts within a large services firm.
-Business leaders are starting to realize the need for emerging technologies to keep their organization strategies updated in the face of continually evolving technologies.
+The relentless parade of new technologies is unfolding on many fronts within a large services organization.
+Business leaders are starting to realize the need for an accelerated approach to keep their organization strategies updated in the face of continually evolving technologies.
 They also need to ensure that their organization is future-ready and can leverage technologies like AI and ML to improve internal business performance and empower their employees to unlock more efficiency and submit accurate information.

 As we march into the hybrid-digital era, forward-thinking services organizations are looking to holistically integrate powerful IT solutions to develop a robust digital ecosystem to help them thrive.
 Some emerging technologies truly do have the potential to disrupt the status quo, alter the way employees live and work, and unlock value pools.
 It is therefore critical that business leaders understand which technologies will matter to them and prepare accordingly.